kolekikuta/optionsLogger/notes.md

     - if not, return error code
     - if does, save to db
     - save on log creator should trigger re-render of position table
+- maybe dont need up all the time, plus symbol button that opens a modal??

+### Positions table workflow
+- action menu for editing and deleting
+- delete sends axios.delete to backend
+- edit converts fields to inputs, and shows save and cancel button
+- save sends axios.update to backend

 ### Todo
 [ ] Home page